borodean/less-properties/README.md

 usage
 -----

-Include properties.less to your *.less stylesheet:
+Include this stylesheet to your project:
 ```scss
   @import url('properties.less');
 ```